sigp/lighthouse/book/src/run_a_node.md

     > Note:  Using the correct `--network` flag is very important; using the wrong flag can result in penalties, slashings or lost deposits.
 As a rule of thumb, *always* provide a `--network` flag instead of relying on the default.
-- `--execution-endpoint`: the *URL* of the execution engine API.
-If the execution engine is running on the same computer with the default port, it will be
+- `--execution-endpoint`: the URL of the execution engine API.
+If the execution engine is running on the same computer with the default port, this will be
   `http://localhost:8551`.
-- `--execution-jwt`: the *path* to the file containing the JWT secret shared by Lighthouse and the execution engine.
+- `--execution-jwt`: the path to the JWT secret file shared by Lighthouse and the execution engine.
 This is a mandatory form of authentication which ensures that Lighthouse has the authority to control the execution engine.
 - `--checkpoint-sync-url`: Lighthouse supports fast sync from a recent finalized checkpoint.
 Checkpoint sync is *optional*; however, we **highly recommend** it since it is substantially faster than syncing from genesis while still providing the same functionality.
-The checkpoint sync is done using a [public endpoints](https://eth-clients.github.io/checkpoint-sync-endpoints/) provided by the Ethereum community.
+The checkpoint sync is done using [public endpoints](https://eth-clients.github.io/checkpoint-sync-endpoints/) provided by the Ethereum community.
 For example, in the above command, we use the URL for Sigma Prime's checkpoint sync server for mainnet `https://mainnet.checkpoint.sigp.io`.
 - `--http`: to expose an HTTP server of the beacon chain.
 The default listening address is `http://localhost:5052`.
 The HTTP API is required for the beacon node to accept connections from the *validator client*, which manages keys.